Galileo-Galilei/kedro-mlflow/docs/source/04_experimentation_tracking/01_configuration.md

 credentials: my_mlflow_credentials
 ```

 For safety reasons, the credentials will not be accessible within `KedroMlflowConfig` objects.
-They wil be exported as environment variables *on the fly* when running the pipeline.
+They will be exported as environment variables *on the fly* when running the pipeline.

 ### Deactivate tracking under conditions